storj/docs/app/(docs)/object-mount/user-guides/access/page.md

+---
+title: Cloud Paths
+docId: jieteeYeyievui9k

+metadata:
+  title: Cloud Paths
+  description: Cloud Paths Guide

+weight: 9
+---

 (user-guide-cloud-paths)=

 # Transparent access to object storage

-cunoFS provides transparent access to remote cloud objects.
+Object Mount provides transparent access to remote cloud objects.
-Users can continue using their favorite software tools, pipelines and filesystem commands without any modifications. cunoFS offers virtual versions of the original files that are streamed in real-time. cunoFS also supports random access reads and writes of any length, minimizing network bandwidth usage and processing time.
+Users can continue using their favorite software tools, pipelines and filesystem commands without any modifications.
+Object Mount offers virtual versions of the original files that are streamed in real-time.
+Object Mount also supports random access reads and writes of any length, minimizing network bandwidth usage and processing time.

 ## Specifying cloud paths